roshnitriveni/DynamicLinqPredicates/README.md

 ```

 Another way is building  dynamic predicate based on user’s selection with less code
-Here field name and filter value both will be provi
-ded by User , for each individual criteria no need to write separate code.
+Here field name and filter value both will be provided by User , for each individual criteria no need to write separate code.

 ```C#
  var andCriteria = new List<Predicate<Employee>>();